 How Domestic-Violence Bail Bonds Work in North Carolina

-In domestic-violence cases, a 48-hour rule applies.
+In domestic violence cases, a 48-hour rule applies.
 This rule states that for bail to be granted during the first 48 hours after an arrest, a judge must agree.
 A judge can decide to grant bail immediately or hold the defendant for the full 48 hours.
 After 48 hours, a magistrate would then set bail.
 If the arrest occurs outside of court hours, such as over a weekend or holiday, the defendant may be forced to remain in custody for the 48-hour period before seeing a magistrate.

 Are you concerned about being stuck in jail because of the 48-hour rule?
-Contact a DJ’s Bail Bonds bondsman now to discuss your options for release.
+Contact a DJ’s Bail Bonds bondsman now to discuss your options for the release.

 Domestic-violence bail bonds may require some or all of the following conditions: